Field of Study

 AP Computer Science A focuses on the computing skills required to program in Java.
 The course introduces students to computer science through various topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.

-The course is meant to be the equivalent of a first-semester college level course in Computer Science and includes the study of object-oriented (OO) design, encapsulation, and abstraction.
+The course is meant to be the equivalent of a college-level introductory course in computer science and includes the study of object-oriented design, encapsulation, and abstraction.
 The course also emphasizes the design issues that make programs understandable, adaptable, and reusable.
-An understanding of the basic hardware and software components of computer systems, an understanding of the binary numbering system and its relationship to ASCII, and an understanding of the responsible use of computer systems are all integral parts of the course.
+An understanding of the basic hardware and software components of computer systems and the responsible use of computer systems are integral parts of the course.

-Students will spend 2 to 3 days a week studying the course materials and textbook, and the rest of the week working on labs.
+Students will spend two to three days a week studying the course materials and textbook, and the rest of the week working on labs (i.e., programming assignments).
 Student work will be required outside of class time.

 Course Texts and Materials

-- Barron’s AP Computer Science A 7th Edition
+- Barron’s AP Computer Science A (7th ed.)